Case Study // Strategic Revenue Ops Acquisition Integration

 for What Was Required

-The parent company acquired an industrial supply distributor.
-The mandate was clear: stand up a functional e-commerce storefront integrated with NetSuite and SuiteCommerce.
-The timeline was aggressive.
-The complication was structural.
+A parent company acquires a business that needs to sell online.
+The mandate is clear: stand up a functional e-commerce storefront integrated with the enterprise ERP and commerce platform.
+The timeline is aggressive.
+The complication is structural.

-Nobody had done this before inside this organization.
-No acquisition integration playbook existed for e-commerce.
-No cross-functional coordination model had been tested.
-The acquired company operated on legacy processes with no digital commerce infrastructure.
-The parent company's own teams had never aligned Finance, Distribution, Procurement, Marketing, and IT around a single digital launch.
+For most organizations, this is uncharted.
+No acquisition integration playbook exists for e-commerce.
+No cross-functional coordination model has been tested.
+The acquired company runs on legacy processes with no digital commerce infrastructure.
+The parent's own teams have never aligned Finance, Distribution, Procurement, Marketing and IT around a single digital launch.

-The work required simultaneous coordination of a third-party NetSuite consultancy, a product information management vendor, a payment gateway provider, a tax compliance engine, internal Cloud Ops, and warehouse operations ... all while defining what "minimum viable launch" actually meant for a B2B industrial catalog with thousands of potential SKUs.
+The work requires simultaneous coordination of a third-party ERP consultancy, a product information management vendor, a payment gateway provider, a tax compliance engine, internal cloud operations and warehouse operations ... all while defining what "minimum viable launch" actually means for a B2B catalog with thousands of potential SKUs.

 Acquisition closes